KevinAlbajrami/ShopApp/README.md

 # ShopApp
-#Please note that due to some technical problems I had to use two accounts to upload this repo: KevinAlbajrami and MrNotSoGreat are both #mine

 ShopApp is basic eCommerce app where a user can add a product to a basket and puchase it.
 It tries to implement all bassic operations and eCommerce app would implement.
 A customer can browse, add to a basket and purchase products.
 An Admin can add/edit/delete products and manage/view orders.